9 Customer Retention Examples from Top Companies

 When Uber began, it enticed its customers to share the product with their friends by offering a $10 referral incentive.
 The idea was: you refer a friend, and you both get $10 in Uber credits to use on your ride.
 When the company grew, it was able to offer more costly referral credits, ranging from $20-30.

-This is one of the best examples of customer retention strategies because it’s simple yet effective.
+This is one of the best examples of customer retention strategies because it’s simple and highly effective.
 In other words, the offer works.

 Notice that by offering the referral credit to the existing customer and the new one, the focus isn’t just on acquiring new users but retaining customers, too.
 Plus, the program is easy to use: just sign up, share the referral and you’re all set.

-Apple is an example of how exceptional customer service can make or break the experience your consumers have with your brand and how willing they are to return.
+Apple is an example of how exceptional customer service can make your brand.

 As a result, the customer interactions at Apple are generally positive.
 This is an excellent customer retention strategy as it demonstrates that when you buy the product, you’re not only buying an item, you’re purchasing a lifetime’s worth of support from the customer service team.